The upcoming election is a presidential primary. Learn About Presidential Primaries

 Voting by mail is a two step process in North Dakota.

 Step 1: Request your ballot NOW.
-There is no deadline but we recommend you apply by November 1st.
+There is no deadline but we recommend you apply no later than 7 days before Election Day.

 Step 2: Complete and return your ballot ASAP.